 Your chance of developing an infection of the esophagus is low if you have a healthy immune system.

-Untreated esophagitis can lead to other, more serious health complications related to the function and structure of the esophagus.
+Untreated esophagitis can lead to serious health complications related to the function and structure of the esophagus.
 Complications include:

-Make an appointment to see your doctor if you have signs of esophagitis.
-Be prepared to provide a full medical history, including any previously diagnosed conditions.
-List all of the prescription and over-the-counter medications you take.
+Make an appointment to see your doctor if you have symptoms esophagitis.
+Be prepared to provide a full medical history, including any other diagnosed conditions.
+List all the prescription and over-the-counter medications you take.

-Treatment depends on the specific cause of your symptoms.
+Treatment depends on the cause of your symptoms.
 Medications may include:

 - antiviral medications